aerth/go-quitter/README.md

 ## Configure

 go-quitter saves a config file at ~/.go-quitter, if it gets messed up just delete it and make a new one.

 ```
 go-quitter config
 ```
-For automation and cronjobs, you may want to use environmental variables instead.
+For automation, scripts, and cronjobs, you may want to delete config file and use environmental variables instead.
 Something like…

 ```
 // cat ~/.shrc || cat ~/.zshrc || cat ~/.bashrc || cat ~/.whatrc
 export GNUSOCIALUSER=yourname
 export GNUSOCIALPASS=yourpass
+export GNUSOCIALNODE=gnusocial.de

 // then run this command so you dont have to log out and back in.
 . ~/.shrc

 // make sure you chmod your shell rc file if shared machine.
 chmod o-r ~/.shrc